NSO-developer/nso-examples/service-management/README.md

 Subset Erlang variant of the Java-based RFS service example.
 Used by the NSO Development Guide chapter Embedded Erlang Applications.

+### srv6-demo
+A fully-fleshed-out Segment Routing over IPv6 VPN services example that can, in addition to netsim devices, be used with actual IOS XR routers, such as XRd, to demonstrate working data plane connectivity.
+It features different service types, as well as a simple inventory system to prevent misconfiguration from provisioning incompatible services on the same interface.

 ### mpls-vpn-java
 An example that illustrates how services are created and used in NSO by managing Layer3 VPNs in a service provider MPLS network.
 Used by the NSO